-Initial recognition of financial instruments
+Initial recognition

-Financial instruments are recognized initially at fair value of the consideration given (in case of an asset) or received (in case of a liability).
+All financial assets are initially at fair value.
 Except for financial instruments at fair value through profit or loss (FVPL), the initial measurement of financial assets and liabilities includes transaction costs.

-Financial instruments within the scope of PAS 39 are classified as either financial assets or liabilities at FVPL, loans and receivables, held-to-maturity (HTM) investments, AFS financial assets and other financial liabilities, as appropriate.
+The Group classifies its financial assets in the following categories: financial assets at FVPL, held-to-maturity (HTM) investments, AFS investments, and loans and receivables.
+Financial liabilities are classified as either financial liabilities at FVPL or other financial liabilities.
 The classification depends on the purpose for which the investments were acquired and whether they are quoted in an active market.
 The Group determines the classification of its financial instruments at initial recognition and, where allowed and appropriate, re-evaluates this designation at every reporting date.

-Financial instruments are classified as liabilities or equity in accordance with the substance of the contractual arrangement.
+Financial instruments are classified as liability or equity in accordance with the substance of the contractual arrangement.
 Interest, dividends, gains and losses relating to a financial instrument or a component that is a financial liability, are reported as expense or income.
 Distributions to holders of financial instruments classified as equity are charged directly to equity net of any related income tax benefits.

-As of June 30, 2018 and 2017, the Group has no financial assets and liabilities at FVPL.
+As of September 30, 2018 and 2017, the Group has no financial assets and liabilities at FVPL.